rubyguides

 hash.each_pair { |key, value| block } -> hash

 Hash#each_pair is an alias for Hash#each.
 Both methods iterate over key-value pairs and yield each key and value to the block.
-The method returns the original hash, making it chainable with other Enumerable methods.
+The method returns the original object, making it chainable with other Enumerable methods.

 user = { name: "Alice", age: 30, city: "London" }